-Trump heads to MS-13 epicenter for speech
+Trump: 'We're going to destroy' MS-13

 Sessions was in El Salvador this week to discuss the threat from that side of the border, as well, with the Justice Department announcing Thursday that Salvadoran prosecutors charged 113 MS-13 gang members.

-While no expert disagrees that the gang is a particularly violent and brutal criminal organization -- whose preferred weapon of machetes -- there have been concerns about the Trump administration's use of the organization as a justification of its immigration policies.
+While no expert disagrees that the gang is a particularly violent and brutal criminal organization -- whose preferred weapon is machetes -- there have been concerns about the Trump administration's use of the organization as a justification for its immigration policies.

-Mara Salvatrucha, known as MS-13, actually began in the United States, in Los Angeles in the 1980s amid a flood of Salvadorans fleeing a civil war to the US.
+Mara Salvatrucha, known as MS-13, actually began in the United States -- in Los Angeles in the 1980s amid a flood of Salvadorans fleeing a civil war to the US.

-The administration official pointed to migration from Central American as the "principle factor" for MS-13's growth into the US, though the administration has been continuously unable to give reporters any hard numbers of how many suspected MS-13 members are immigrants or were gang members when they migrated to the US.
+An administration official pointed to migration from Central America as the "principle factor" for MS-13's growth in the US, though the administration has been continuously unable to give reporters any hard numbers of how many suspected MS-13 members are immigrants or were gang members when they migrated to the US.

 A Congressional Research Service analysis of MS-13 found that its ranks were continuously strengthened by deportees from the US returning home, even as members also migrated to the US.

-A House homeland security committee subcommittee recently held field hearings in New York on the threat as it relates to unaccompanied minors coming illegally into the US, and witnesses repeatedly told lawmakers that undocumented immigrants and teenagers are especially vulnerable to becoming victims of the gang if communities don't do enough to support, welcome and protect those individuals.
+A House homeland security subcommittee recently held field hearings in New York on the threat as it relates to unaccompanied minors coming illegally into the US, and witnesses repeatedly told lawmakers that undocumented immigrants and teenagers are especially vulnerable to becoming victims of the gang if communities don't do enough to support, welcome and protect those individuals.

 There were roughly 24,000 MS-13 members in Central America in 2012, according to an analysis by the UN Office on Drugs and Crime.
 Today, the Justice Department estimates roughly 30,000 members worldwide and more than 10,000 in the US, a number that has held steady for some years but that the department believes is trending upward.